National Lottery Grants for Heritage – £3,000 to £10,000

 Katie Turner-Halliday, Artistic Director of Heifer Productions

 Gwen Lally defied gender expectations.
-Not only was she the only woman pageant producer in England, but she often dressed in men’s clothing, and considered herself a pageant master rather than a pageant mistress.
+Not only was she the first woman pageant producer in England, but she often dressed in men’s clothing, and considered herself a pageant master rather than a pageant mistress.

 Katie Turner-Halliday, Artistic Director of Heifer Productions, said: “After listening to an English Heritage podcast by Josie Long about Lally, I was inspired to find out more about British pageantry and a gay woman who excelled in a man’s world.
 By using this story as a vehicle, we can help young people discover who they are and feel a sense of pride in being part of Bradford’s LGBTQ+ community.”